stsurya/Linux/LinuxCommands/ShellScripting/array.md

 - `echo ${arr[@]:2}` --> Printing elements from index 2.
 - `echo ${arr[@]:1:3}` --> Printing elemtns form index 1 to 3.
 Inclusive of index 3.
 - `unseet ${arr[0]}` --> Deleting an element from array at index 0.

+for handlong float values in bash:

+- Bash natively won't support float values.
+But by using bc we can do it.

+`echo "scale=2; 10 / 3" | bc`

+Output: 3.33

+- scale=2 means 2 digits after the decimal

+- | bc sends the expression to the bc calculator